Logo

 What is Sales Cloud?

-Sales Cloud is Salesforce’s CRM platform that helps manage leads, opportunities, and customer relationships to boost sales efficiency.
+Sales Cloud is Salesforce’s CRM platform that manages leads, opportunities, and customer relationships to increase sales efficiency.

 Why is setup planning important?

-Planning ensures the system fits your real sales workflows, leading to better adoption and cleaner data.
+Planning ensures the system aligns with your actual sales workflows, resulting in better adoption and more accurate data.

 How long does implementation take?

-Most implementations take 4–12 weeks, depending on customization and data needs.
+Most implementations take 4 to 12 weeks, depending on customization and data requirements.

 What features should I set up first?

-Start with lead, contact, opportunity tracking, automation tools, and basic reporting.
+Start with lead, contact, and opportunity tracking, automation tools, and basic reporting.

 Can I import my old data?